Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Abstract

 \section{Abstract}

-In this paper we investigate the asymptotic behavior of the colored Jones polynomial and the Turaev-Viro invariant for the figure eight knot.
-More precisely, we consider the $M$-th colored Jones polynomial evaluated at $(N+1/2)$-th root of unity with a fixed limiting ratio, $s$, of $M$ and $(N+1/2)$.
-We find out the asymptotic expansion formula (AEF) of the colored Jones polynomial of figure eight knot with $s$ close to $1$.
-An upper bound for the asymptotic expansion formula of the colored Jones polynomial of figure eight knot with $s$ close to $1/2$ is also obtained.
-It is known that the Turaev Viro invariant of figure eight knot can be expressed in terms of a sum of its colored Jones polynomials.
+In this paper we investigate the asymptotic behavior of the colored Jones polynomials and the Turaev-Viro invariants for the figure eight knot.
+More precisely, we consider the $M$-th colored Jones polynomials evaluated at $(N+1/2)$-th root of unity with a fixed limiting ratio, $s$, of $M$ and $(N+1/2)$.
+We find out the asymptotic expansion formula (AEF) of the colored Jones polynomials of the figure eight knot with $s$ close to $1$.
+Nonetheless, we show that the exponential growth rate of the colored Jones polynomials of the figure eight knot with $s$ close to $1/2$ is strictly less than those with $s$ close to $1$.
+It is known that the Turaev Viro invariant of the figure eight knot can be expressed in terms of a sum of its colored Jones polynomials.
 Our results show that this sum is asymptotically equal to the sum of the terms with $s$ close to 1.
-As an application of the asymptotic behavior of the colored Jones polynomials, we obtain the asymptotic expansion formula for the Turaev-Viro invariant of the figure eight knot.
+As an application of the asymptotic behavior of the colored Jones polynomials, we obtain the asymptotic expansion formula for the Turaev-Viro invariants of the figure eight knot.
 Finally, we suggest a possible generalization of our approach so as to relate the AEF for the colored Jones polynomials and the AEF for the Turaev-Viro invariants for general hyperbolic knots.